Ideas-on-Stage/ideasonstage.com/content/news/2022-06-09-public-speaking-a-proven-process-to-build-your-confidence.en.md

 +++
 draft = false
-date = "2022-06-09"
-title = "Public Speaking: A Proven Process to Build Your Confidence" author = "Andrea Pacini" tags = [ "Public Speaking" ] news = [ "general" ]
+title = "Public Speaking: A Proven Process to Build Your Confidence" tags = ["Public Speaking"] news = ["general"] date = "2022-06-09" author = "Andrea Pacini" banner = "/img/news/andrea-process.jpg" language = "en"
-banner = "/img/news/andrea-process.jpg"
-language = "en"
 +++
 It’s easier than you think to improve your confidence when presenting or public speaking.
 The more prepared and structured your approach, the more confident you will be.

 Most business leaders don’t follow any sort of organised process when preparing a presentation.
 Keen to get started, they launch into things and hope for the best.
 We’ve all seen the person who decides to wing it or who turns up with chaotic notes.

 People who deliver presentations which lack structure:

-- Communicate their message badly
+* Communicate their message badly
-- Can’t sense if their message is landing with the audience
+* Can’t sense if their message is landing with the audience
-- Risk losing the audience
+* Risk losing the audience

 This creates frustration for the speaker who risks missing out on important opportunities.
 In turn, this leads to insecurity and they lose faith in their ability to deliver powerful presentations.
 It’s like a vicious circle: the more this happens, the more frustration and the more insecurity.

 To avoid getting trapped into that negative cycle, it’s very important to prepare and plan.

 ## Put a structure in place

 If you want to feel confident in your content and in your ability to deliver it, you must follow a structured process.